Barry Callebaut AG – Annual report – 31 August 2022

-The fair value of the Group’s open sales and purchase commitments and inventory changes are continuously in line with price movements in the respective commodity markets.
-It is the Group’s policy to hedge its cocoa price risk resulting from its inventory, cocoa derivatives and purchase and sales contracts.
-The cocoa price risk component in cocoa stock, purchase and sales contracts as well as chocolate stocks and sales contracts is hedged with exchange traded or over-the-counter cocoa bean derivatives applying fair value hedge accounting.
-The Group also applies cash flow hedge accounting whereby the cocoa price risk and foreign exchange risk from forecasted cocoa sales are hedged with cocoa bean futures and foreign exchange forward contracts.
+The fair value of the Group’s open sales and purchase commitments and inventory are fluctuating in line with price movements in the respective commodity markets and are therefore hedged.
+It is the Group’s policy to hedge its cocoa price risk resulting from its inventory and purchase and sales contracts.
+The cocoa price risk component in cocoa inventories, purchase and sales contracts as well as chocolate inventories and sales contracts are hedged with exchange traded or over-the-counter cocoa bean derivatives applying fair value hedge accounting.
+The Group also applies cash flow hedge accounting whereby the cocoa price risk and foreign exchange risk from forecasted sales are hedged with cocoa bean futures and foreign exchange forward contracts.

 c) Sugar price risk hedges

 The Group applies cash flow hedge accounting for hedging relationships when it hedges its commodity price risk and its foreign exchange risks attributable to its forecasted sugar purchases with sugar futures and with foreign exchange forward contracts, respectively.
-When the Group enters into agreements with sugar suppliers where the price of the forecasted sugar purchases will be indexed to the raw sugar world market price, it hedges these forecasted sugar purchases with sugar futures using a hedging ratio of 1:1.
+When the Group enters into agreements with sugar suppliers where the price of the forecasted sugar purchases will be linked to the raw sugar world market price, it hedges these forecasted sugar purchases with sugar futures.

 The raw sugar world market price risk component is a contractually specified element in the hedged items.
 Therefore, the raw sugar world market price risk component is considered separately identifiable and reliably measurable in the Group’s hedged items (forecasted sugar purchases) as well as in its hedging instruments (sugar futures).